 Careful study of the find spot of Kwäday Dän Ts’inchi revealed that the body lay in stagnant ice, i.e. stationary ice that does not flow downhill like in a normal glacier.
 Three protruding peaks of bedrock had stopped the glacial flow from reaching the find spot.
 Even so, the human remains were not intact.

 The break-up of the body was probably caused by smaller movements of the ice, linked to ice melt.
 Analysis also revealed that the parts of body had been exposed previously, probably in the years prior to the discovery.
-This led to the head and feet skeletonizing and detaching from the torso.
+This led to the head and feet skeletonising and detaching from the torso.
 These bone parts were then displaced by wind and meltwater, but were later found near the find spot of the body as the ice melted away.

 If Kwäday Dän Ts’inchi had died outside the area of stagnant ice, we would never have heard of him.
-The preservation of his body and his artifacts was a random piece of luck, just as it was for Ötzi.
+The preservation of his body and his artefacts was a random piece of luck, just as it was for Ötzi.
 This also tells us that he is unlikely to have been the only person to perish in the remote mountains of the Tatshenshini-Alsek Park.
 He is just the only one to have been preserved.

-How did Kwäday Dän Ts’inchi die?
+How Did Kwäday Dän Ts’inchi Die?

 The examination of the human remains did not shed any light of the cause of death.
 With the find spot outside the glacier flow zone, we can rule out a fall into a crevasse as the reason the young man died.
 It appears likely that he died of exposure during the crossing of the glacier.
 Weather in the high mountains can change quickly, and if a storm broke during his glacier crossing he would have stood no chance (more on deaths in the high mountains here).

-The reburial
+The Reburial

 The contemporary cultural context of the Iceman from British Columbia is completely different from Ötzi the Iceman from the Tyrolean Alps.
 The investigation of the find spot and the study of the remains had to happen with the approval of and in coordination with the local First Nations.
 In the Tatshenshini-Alsek National Park, First Nations have sole authority over culture and heritage sites.